jezzsantos/saastack/README_DERIVATIVE.md

 In the `Infrastructure.Shared.IntegrationTests` project, create a new file called `appsettings.Testing.local.json` and fill out the empty placeholders you see in `appsettings.TestingOnly.json` with values from service accounts that you have created for testing those 3rd party services.

 > DO NOT add this file to source control!

+## Build the Website

+* `cd src\WebsiteHost\ClientApp`
+* `npm install`
+* `npm run build`

+> Note: As a result of this build step you should see new bundle file (e.g. `0123456789abcdef.bundle.js`) appear in the `wwwroot` folder.
+This file should never be added to source control.

+### Environment Variables

+You need to create your own version of the `.env` file on your computer (not source controlled).

+1. Copy the `src/WebsiteHost/ClientApp/.env.example` to `src/WebsiteHost/ClientApp/.env`.

+> DO NOT add this file `.env` to source control!
+This files exists locally for security purposes, and in order to have
+> the right environment variables in place when running and testing the JS App.

 # Build & Deploy